-Before your first Mod 0 session, we ask that you complete the following tasks to familiarize yourself with the tools we use and ensure that you are set up to be successful.
+Before your the Mod 0 Kickoff, we ask that you complete the following tasks to familiarize yourself with the tools we use and ensure that you are set up to be successful.

-PLEASE PLAN TO SPEND ABOUT 4 HOURS ON THESE TASKS!
+PLEASE PLAN TO SPEND 6 HOURS ON THESE TASKS!

 Index (time estimates)

 - Slack (15 min)

 - Remote Workspace (5 min)

 - Asking Technical Questions (15 min)